7 July 2018

 The course aims at providing students with a broad understanding of all implications of robotics that are going to be of increasing relevance in the legal, political and social debate over the coming years.

-According to a study by McKinsey, robotics is a disruptive technology that may have an impact on the market greater than 4.5 trillion per year by 2025.
+According to a study by McKinsey, robotics is a disruptive technology that may reach a market value of USD 4.5 trillion per year by 2025.
 Developing a leading industry in this field is therefore strategic and all major world economies are heavily investing in its research.
 This is the case in Europe, China, Japan, Korea, and the United States.

-At the same time some technologies – in particular biorobotics (bionic limbs, exoskeletons, brain machine interfaces) – are going to deeply challenge our understanding of human life and human limits; others – expert systems and AI – promise to reshape the labor market – according to some triggering unemployment, to others opening up new possibilities.
+At the same time, some technologies – in particular biorobotics (bionic limbs, exoskeletons, brain machine interfaces) – are going to deeply challenge our understanding of human life and human limits.
+Other technologies – e.g. expert systems and AI – promise to reshape the labour market - triggering unemployment for some and opening up new possibilities for others.

-of the ethical debate triggered by some emerging technologies, including autonomous vehicles, AI and biorobotic products for human enhancement
+- of the ethical debate triggered by some emerging technologies, including autonomous vehicles, AI and biorobotics products for human enhancement

-Moreover, it will introduce students to a highly interdisciplinary methodology – developed within the RoboLaw Project – to analyze those relevant issues.
+Moreover, it will introduce students to a highly interdisciplinary methodology – developed within the EU funded RoboLaw Project – to analyze these relevant issues.